 Many homeowners complain of their doors and windows falling out of alignment with repeated use.
 And this is commonly due to wear and tear of the material.
 Typical plastic rollers can break down easily from chipping and stainless steel components may dent with rough usage.

 Steel reinforcements provide additional strength to your windows and doors. uPVC is also a material formulated to ensure it maintains its shape regardless of environmental condition and use.

 FOR…A HOME WITH STYLE

 Every house has a unique need and every homeowner desires a certain appeal for their home.
 The colour you choose and the style you use bring a lot of character to the home and each accessory has a different role and function.

 In a world where colour captures and enhances the essence of our lifestyle, it only makes sense that you use laminates that retain their colour and vibrancy.

 It is important to source for applications that are resistant to corrosion by the sea (important for beachfront property), are protected from UV discoloration and are suited for humid tropical weather.
 And definitely look for a source that offers a warranty against delamination!

 If you need more space, if you want easier maintenance, if desire smoother openings, different operating styles are available for each of your needs.
 Have children or elderly staying with you?
 There’s an operating style that has easier use and there’s a style that secures your windows too.
 See the range.

 Whether it’s cooling your house, or letting more sunlight in, there’s a glass for that.

-If it’s more privacy or noise blocking you want, there’s a glass for that.
+Whether it’s having more privacy or blocking out noise, there’s a glass for that.